tamermh/ASM-POC/README.md

 # ASM-POC
-This files for testing ASM. do not clieck or visit any of the IOCs
+These files for testing ASM. do not clieck or visit any of the IOCs